lionel68/VizAward/ReadMe.md

 # Visualization Award GfO 2016

-This repository is for sharing and updating the code for the visualization awards at the GfO conference in Marburg in 2016.
+This repository is for sharing the code for the contribution of Lionel Hertzog and Nadja Simons to the visualization award of the GfÖ meeting in Marburg 2016.

-## The data

-Description of the dataset

-## Objectives

-Win, of course!

-## Ideas

-Below is a list of the first ideas:
+Below is a short description of the repository

-1. Classify the entries based on the type of store (restaurant, pharmacy ...), use this as color coding or drop-down menu in a shiny app
-2. Compute the distance between the conference center and the entries
-3. Compute commuting time from the conference center to the entries (walking, bus ...)
-4. Look for clusters, ie some areas in town where many stores are ...

-##Next steps

-* Discuss ideas and set workflow (18.07.2016)

-##TO DO:

-### Shiny

--> When hovering on a bus stop: Show nearby stores + in a window: bus stop name and bus lines numbers

--> When clicking on a bus stop: Show nearby stores + plot bus lines

--> Add the option to show all information on the map

--> Make the map bigger

--> Limit the maximum out zoom possible (DONE)
+## Data

+This folder contain all the data used to make the map.
+Two R-scripts are provided to import the transport data (Data_ import.R) and to format the data (Data_preparation.R).

+## Static_map

+This folder contain the R code to create the static map.

+## VizAwars_shiny

+This folder contain the code to run the ShinyApp, if you want to run the App locally download this folder then run shinyAppDir("path-to-folder/VizAward_shiny") from R.

+## Other objects

+The repository also contain a pdf of the bus network of Marburg and an Rproject file for the data preparation.